firatkizilirmakk/firatkizilirmakk.github.io/docs/_posts/2022-05-26-clustering-recitation.markdown

 categories: Recitation TAship
 ---

-This blog consists of notes from the notebook I prepared for a recitation I conducted in Sabanci University when I was a teaching assistant of the machine learning course.
+This post consists of notes from the notebook I prepared for a recitation I conducted in Sabanci University when I was a teaching assistant of the machine learning course.

 ---